TotaruSeika-pr/Rule34Parser/README.md

 A program that receives all existing tags from the site https://rule34.paheal.net.
 After full parsing, the program collects all tags into one tags.json file.
 This file is needed for the program that we will analyze next.
 Also, this program should be run 2 times a month, as additional tags may appear on the site.
 Requires internet connection to work.

+## TagSearch v1.0.0

+Script to search for existing tags.
+Uses the tags.json file to work.
+Asks you for the search text and returns a list of similar tags.

+##### The script has keys: